NIH Public Access Policy

 To help advance science and improve human health, the NIH makes these papers freely available to the public in PubMed Central (PMC) no later than 12 months after publication.
 See full details.

-Starting July 1, 2013, the NIH will delay processing of non-competing continuation grant awards if applicable publications are not in compliance with the Policy.
+As of July 1, 2013, the NIH will delay processing of non-competing continuation grant awards if applicable publications are not in compliance with the Policy.

 How to Comply with the NIH's Deposit Requirements